nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   # feature item loop
   - icon : "ion-ios-lightbulb-outline" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Entrepreneurship"
     content : "I developed a free platform to help Honduran entrepreneurs manage their invoices.
 I also created a successful IT consulting company (Crafties) in Lyon, France.
-Recently, I started the Social Impact Guild, a media company delivering the most relevant trends and news about positive change."
+Recently, I started Time for a Change, an environmental literacy platform that leverages the power of collective knowledge to address our current environmental crisis."

 #################################### testimonial & mission vision #######################################
 testimonial: